mongodb-js/collection-sample/README.md

 ## Install

+This module can be installed via the [node package manager (npm)](http://bit.ly/mongodb-js-setup).
+Installing this module will modify your `~/.mongorc.js` so that when you start the `mongo` shell, a new `.sample()` function will be available for collections.

 ```
 npm install -g mongodb-collection-sample
 ```

 ## Example

-After installing, you'll have a new method available for collections, `.sample()`.
-Start up `mongo` shell and try the following:
+After installing, start up `mongo` shell and try the following:

 ```javascript
 // Returns up to 5 documents from the user collection.